Defines policy and procedures by which a degree program can be discontinued, and for subsequent reinstatement to active student status, where allowed.

 In the circumstance where a student who had been dismissed for academic reasons wishes to return to the same degree program, and where reinstatement was not precluded at the time of the dismissal, the student should request reinstatement as described above (rather than to apply for admission).
 In this circumstance, the degree program may review such relevant information as coursework completed elsewhere or any other factors deemed to be appropriate for consideration.
 Conditions for reinstatement may be established at the discretion of the program.

-The decision to approve or deny reinstatement is made by the department or program to which the student is seeking reinstatement.
-In addition, the department or program retains the right to condition reinstatement on certain academic conditions as it deems appropriate.
+The decision to approve or deny reinstatement is made by the degree program to which the student is seeking reinstatement.
+In addition, the degree program retains the right to condition reinstatement on certain academic conditions as it deems appropriate.

 Students who have been expelled from Stanford University are not permitted to apply for reinstatement.

-If the student is eligible to be reinstated and is seeking reinstatement to a degree program that is no longer offered by Stanford University, the student should contact the department or program that offers the most similar degree to inquire about admission into the new degree program.
-The decision to grant admission into this new degree program rests with the department or program.
+If the student is eligible to be reinstated and is seeking reinstatement to a degree program that is no longer offered by Stanford University, the student should contact the degree program that offers the most similar degree to inquire about admission into the new degree program.
+The decision to grant admission into this new degree program rests with the degree program.